-You can configure ibmvss with Windows Failover Cluster on Windows Server 2008 R2, Windows Server 2012, and Windows Server 2012 R2.
+Configure ibmvss with Windows Failover Cluster on Windows Server 2008 R2, Windows Server 2012, and Windows Server 2012 R2.

-Before you configure ibmvss with Windows Failover Cluster, you must create the cluster with the hosts.
+Before configuring ibmvss with Windows Failover Cluster, create the cluster with the hosts.
 Complete the following requirements to configure ibmvss with Windows Failover Cluster: